Return to Index

 - Call about test results if you do not receive them in the time expected.

-- Document adverse reactions to medicines.
+- Document adverse reactions to medications.

 - Research the credentials of any potential provider.